 Jesus Christ is God’s only provision for man’s sin.

 Because of him, you will know and experience God’s love and enjoy the benefits of being his child.

 Paul stated this in the same Roman letter quoted above, “God shows his love for us in that while we were still sinners, Christ died for us.”
 (Romans 5:8)

 He Rose from the Dead

 In a letter to the Christians at Corinth, Paul wrote, “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time….”
 (1 Corinthians 15:3–6)

 In his book about Jesus’ life and teachings, John wrote, “Jesus said to him, ‘I am the way, and the truth, and the life.
 No one comes to the Father except through me.’”
 (John 14:6)

-This diagram illustrates that God has bridged the gulf that separates us from him by sending his Son, Jesus Christ, to die on the cross in our place to pay the penalty for our sins.
+This diagram illustrates that God has bridged the gulf that separates us from him by sending his Son, Jesus Christ, into the world.
+Jesus, by his life and words, showed us how we should live as members of God’s kingdom.
+Then by his death on the cross and his resurrection days later he conquered death and sin on our behalf.

 It is not enough just to know these three facts…